GarenKreiz/Geocaching-Journal/README.md

 * title of the output page
 * description of the journal
-* string to match to classify a picture as a panorama
+* string to match to classify a picture as a panorama (currently captions with "panoram")

 In XML file

-* insertion of new page markers <page/>
+* insertion of new page markers <page/> for improving the layout of the printing version

 In [xml2print.py](xml2print.py)